tomrcc/docsycannon-docs/content/en/docs/_index.md

   main:
     weight: 20
 ---
-This is the technical documentation for DocsyCannon - the Docsy template for [Hugo](https://gohugo.io/), configured for use in CloudCannon.&nbsp;<br><br>DocsyCannon uses CloudCannon's Content Management System to provide a way to build Documentation sites without needing to touch any code.
-However, if you have developer experience or work in a team of developers and editors, you can further customise your page building/ documentation writing to suit your needs.
+This is the technical documentation for DocsyCannon.
+DocsyCannon is a fork of Docsy, a&nbsp;[Hugo](https://gohugo.io/)&nbsp;theme, meant to help build a documentation website.
+Docsy gives users a skeleton theme (template) to fill out with their own documentation content.
+DocsyCannon is Docsy, configured for use in CloudCannon.
+CloudCannon's Content Management System (CMS) allows editors to build websites without touching any code, while providing the freedom for developers to be able to customise that editing experience.